 The Delaware Court of Chancery, in Jim Gilbert, et al. v.
 Ezra Perlman, et al. [Connecture], C.A.
 No. 2018-0453-SG, memo. op.
 (Del.
 Ch.
 Apr.
 29, 2020), finds it not reasonably conceivable that minority stockholder defendants acted with a majority holder as a control group to take a company private based on their agreement to roll over their equity, where majority holder did not give up control to the minority holders to obtain their assistance.

-NEW: Frank Reynolds discusses the decision in Chancery says no controller fiduciary liability for chairman who wasn’t in buyout control group.
+Frank Reynolds discusses the decision in Chancery says no controller fiduciary liability for chairman who wasn’t in buyout control group.

 Tulane Law’s Professor Ann Lipton discusses the decision in Who’s a Controlling Stockholder: A New Twist.